The Sedin Twins and the 1999 NHL Entry Draft

-Last night, Vancouver Canucks Captain Henrik Sedin surpassed the 1,000 point mark in a win over the Florida Panthers, becoming the first player to reach that mark in franchise history.
-Just to make it more special, his brother Daniel assisted on the game-tying goal scored against the Sedins’ friend and former teammate Roberto Luongo.

-In honour of that accomplishment, we have pulled this gem from the THW Archives, written by former Canucks beat writer Glenn Kuper and originally published June 13, 2013.

 June 26, 1999, was a day that changed the fortunes of the Vancouver Canucks for more than the next decade.
+This of course being the day of the NHL Draft that saw Henrik and Daniel Sedin join the Vancouver Canucks.
 While there are some cynics who think the team’s success was stunted by the events of this day, most fans will agree that the decisions made by Brian Burke that day triggered a period of the most sustained success the franchise has ever experienced.

-The date in question was, of course, the day the Vancouver Canucks drafted Daniel and Henrik Sedin with the second and third picks of NHL Entry Draft.
+The Vancouver Canucks drafted Daniel and Henrik Sedin with the second and third picks of NHL Entry Draft.
 Although it was expected that some team might try to arrange a scenario where the Sedins would end up playing together, the obstacles seemed too great to expect that this was a realistic outcome.

 But Brian Burke recognized that the value of the twins together was exponentially higher than either one of them separately, and he set in motion a series of moves that landed the Canucks the high scoring pair.
 It has been 13 years since this fateful day, long enough to warrant a little reminiscing about the day that altered the course of the organization.